Tetralogy of Fallot (TOF)

 What is tetralogy of Fallot?

-1. Pulmonary stenosis, which narrows the pathway that carries blood from the heart to the blood vessels in the lungs.
+1. Pulmonary stenosis - Narrows the pathway that carries blood from the heart to the blood vessels in the lungs.

-2. Ventricular septal defect (VSD), which causes an opening (hole) between the heart’s lower left and right pumping chambers (ventricles).
+2. Ventricular septal defect (VSD) - Causes an opening (hole) between the heart’s lower left and right pumping chambers (ventricles).

-3. Ventricular hypertrophy, which thickens the heart muscle in the lower right ventricle.
+3. Ventricular hypertrophy - Thickens the heart muscle in the lower right ventricle.

-4. Displaced aorta, which causes the aorta (the main blood vessel that carries blood to the body) to arise farther on the heart’s right side than usual.
+4. Displaced aorta - Causes the aorta (the main blood vessel that carries blood to the body) to arise farther on the heart’s right side than usual.

 What are the signs and symptoms of tetralogy of Fallot in infants?